Accreditation

 Responsibilities of SPC

-- identification of the educational needs of the intended target audience;
+- Identify the educational needs of the intended target audience

 - Declarations